 - Working gloves aren’t the same thing – if you’re wearing cotton mittens/winter gloves, the virus can reach your skin.
 If you wear leather gloves that’s great, but washing those in soap and water can destroy the leather.
 Nitrile or latex is best.

 - People will give you grief for wearing gloves in public, it just happens.
 Your desire to not get sick today has to be greater than their disbelief in how viruses work.

-Don’t be an idiot.
-If you don’t wear your mask over holes you breathe through, it won’t do anything for anybody.
+Don’t be an idiot, masks are not jock straps for a wagging chin.
+If you don’t wear the mask over holes you breathe through it doesn’t do anything for anybody.